gagson/LiDAR-plus-object-detection/README.md

 The coordinates of the bounding boxes of the detected objects are used for drawing the bounding boxes of that on the iPhone screen (for debugging, not for the visually impaired users), and used for retrieving the LiDAR distance data.
 To make sure they are reflecting the same thing at the same time, the desired LiDAR depth images are retrieved from the same frame for object detection.

 In this prototype, the selected distance value lies on the closest grid of LiDAR depth image compared to the RGB’s one.
 By “closest”, it does not mean the coordinates are taken by other more precise calculations, rather, it is the distance value that corresponds to the point with minimum distance value of the object, i.e. bounding box.
-For the edge objects detected as a diagonal line [2], the application takes 10 points across the line to determine the point with minimum distance value, so as to define the closest area of an edge.
-Still, for the horizontal edges, the application would simply take the distance value of the midpoint to determine the closest area.
+For edge object detected as a diagonal line [2], the application takes 10 points across the line to determine the point with minimum distance value, so as to define the closest area of an edge.
+Still, for the horizontal edges, the application would simply take the distance value of the midpoint to determine the closest area (for the ease of demonstration).

-Finally, having both the information from object detection and distance detection, the application would give a verbal message output if there is a danger zone (in this case, platform edge) detected within 3m ahead of the user.
+Finally, having both the information from object detection and distance detection, the application would give a verbal message output if there is a danger zone (in this case, platform edge) detected within 3.0 m ahead of the user.

 Ref: